mekas/mb1313600022/README.md

 I want to make health care place search app

 ### 1313618036 (Khulaifi Alkatsiri)
-I want to make an application to do list(notes) which helps users to be more productive
+I want to make an application information about local shoe products in indonesia

 ### 1313618013 (Zaidan Pratama)
 I want to make an application for people to scan the url so that they know the url is safe or not and the app also provides top recents phising links